 Your NPI number will never expire, and you will never need to renew it.

 I am legally working in the United States but do not have a Social Security Number (SSN).
 Can I get a NPI?

 Yes.
-If you are a covered health provider legally working in the United States without an SSN, you may use your Taxpayer Identification Number (TIN).
+If you are a healthcare provider legally working in the United States without an SSN, you may use your Taxpayer Identification Number (TIN).